Uganda: President Museveni tightens COVID lockdown as cases soar | DW | 25.06.2021

 Uganda held a day of prayer after President Yoweri Museveni imposed a stricter lockdown and shut down parliament as coronavirus cases soar.
 But many are wondering if these measures are enough.

-President Museveni is seeking divine intervention as coronavirus infections overwhlem Ugandan hospitals
+President Museveni is seeking divine intervention as coronavirus infections overwhelm Ugandan hospitals

 President Yoweri Museveni declared Friday a public holiday for the nation to pray for a reversal of the pandemic.
 This comes as Uganda sees an unprecedented surge in COVID-19 cases.
 In the last three days, 126 people have succumbed to the virus — the highest number since the start of the pandemic.
 President Museveni noted many COVID deaths were likely not recorded.